Drug-Free Schools and Communities Act

 • Choices About Alcohol is a group program consisting of two 90-minute sessions for students who are involved in first-offense, non-serious violations of UW-Madison’s alcohol policy Sessions are facilitated by substance use specialists. https://conduct.students.wisc.edu/sanctions-1/choices-about-alcohol

-• Marijuana eCheckup to Go is a free screening tool to assess personal marijuana use and provides information on how to make changes as well as other resources. https://interwork.sdsu.edu/echeckup/usa/mj/coll/?id=UW-Madison&hfs=true
+• Cannabis eCheckup to Go is a free screening tool to assess personal cannabis use and provides information on how to make changes as well as other resources. https://interwork.sdsu.edu/echeckup/usa/mj/coll/?id=UW-Madison&hfs=true

 • Rethinking Drinking: Alcohol and Your Health contains resources such as a BAC/drink calculator and a self-assessment tool to identify risks when drinking. https://www.rethinkingdrinking.niaaa.nih.gov